Sacramento Criminal Defense Lawyer

 All states have sentencing guidelines for different types of crimes, and some states punish misdemeanor crimes based on class, such as a Class C misdemeanor.
 California law, however, punishes on a crime-by-crime basis.

-Many factors can affect your legal penalties, such as your criminal history, the circumstances surrounding the offense, whether the offense is deemed an infraction, a misdemeanor, or a felony, and, of course, how good your lawyer is.
+Many factors can affect your legal penalties, such as your criminal history, the circumstances surrounding the offense, whether the offense is deemed an infraction, a misdemeanor, or a felony, and, of course, how good your criminal defense attorney is.

 To give you an idea of the legal penalties you could be facing, here is a table of penalties for a few common misdemeanor offenses seen in Sacramento cases: